 - Develop an action memorandum to the Secretary stating the proposed amendment(s), justification, and recommendation, along with the draft Delegation containing the highlighted change(s).

 - Provide the proposed amendment and accompanying memorandum to the Office of the Assistant General Counsel for General Law (GC-77) and any Departmental Elements having direct interest in the delegation of authority for coordination.

 - Ensure that General Counsel (GC-1) and Head(s) of Departmental Element(s) having a direct interest in the delegation concur.

 When rescinding a Delegation of Authority, normally, old delegations of authority are rescinded as new delegations of authority replace them by citing the old delegation of authority assigned number.
 Occasionally, an entire delegation of authority may need to be rescinded.
 Delegations of authority may be rescinded by a memorandum singed by the Delegant.
-Coordinate with GC-77, and send the hard copy signed memorandum to Kevin Hagerty or Gail Cephas.
+Coordinate with GC-77, and send the hard copy signed memorandum to Gail Cephas.

 When a Delegation of Authority is not needed: